-Private Internet Access, which we recommended above, also works perfectly with watching YouTube TV from abroad.
-It is among the very few that was tested and proven 100% effective.
+NordVPN, which we recommended above, also works perfectly with watching YouTube TV from abroad.
+It is among the very few that were tested and proven 100% effective.

 To top it all off, if you were asking yourself how to watch YouTube TV local channels when traveling and tried to do so but were unsuccessful, now you found the answer as well as the solutions.